Tile Installation Cost

 A straight lay pattern with straight grout joints and square tiles costs the least.
 The medium size tile of 12″x12″ are the cheapest to install.
 Very small or very large tile can be difficult to work with, so they tend to cost more.
 Additionally, complex patterns require more time, and “time is money”.
 A diagonal pattern usually cost an additional $2.50 to $5.50 per square foot.
 Herringbone and other complex patterns have additional $3 to $6 per square foot.

 Herringbone and chevron patterns are less common.
-They increase the project cost by 12 % and 25%, due to the extra material used and the time to cut and install.
+They increase the project cost by 15 % and 30%, due to the extra material used and the time to cut and install.

 For bathroom walls you will need to apply waterproofing before installing tile.
-You will need to buy moisture resistant drywall if you removed a kitchen backsplash and the walls need to be replaced.

 Besides tile, you will need thinset (mortar), grout and caulking.
 Sealer is needed if you have marble tile or slate.